 And then I started finding notes.
 Everywhere.
 He left me notes in all the places he knows I’ll find them.
 “Have a nice bath” on the edge of the bathtub.
 “You look beautiful” on the mirror of my medicine cabinet.
 “I love you” inside my coffee maker.

 Finding these notes has made me so happy.
 And I keep finding more.
-Each note I find I’m afraid is the last, but then I find another.
-When he called me with a travel update I asked him why he left them, and he told me because he doesn’t want me to forget him.
+Each note I find, I’m afraid, is the last, but then I find another.
+When he called me with a travel update, I asked him why he left them, and he told me that he doesn’t want me to forget him.

 As if that’s possible.

-I assume by now he has found the note I left inside the dinner I packed for him.
-“Be careful and I love you.”
+I assume he has found the note I left inside the dinner I packed for him by now.
+“Be careful, and I love you.”

 Because I don’t want him to forget me either.

 Within minutes of sharing, the post had garnered hundreds of reactions with fellow parents loving this sweet mom and her equally sweet son.
 When asked why she shared what some might consider such a private vignette, Cheryl said,

 “I wanted to share the story because I knew it would make people happy, particularly parents who have sent a child off into the world.
 They do love us and think about us.
 And I can tell from the response that it struck a chord.